ABOUT SEALED NECTAR FASHION SHOW

 Over the years, as Celebration has expanded, volunteers have staffed the event which has become a professional production.
 In its 25 year history, Celebration has been featured in a documentary produced by the British Broadcasting Company on the growth of Al-Islam in the West; featured in Azizah Magazine; received national press coverage from a variety of publications; and featured in a full page spread in the Atlanta Journal Constitution.
 Over 300 women have served as volunteer models, staff - over 40 volunteers, and over 50 designers from all over the United States and beyond its borders have been featured in the show.
 Celebration continues in its celebration of the Sunnah of Prophet Muhammad, the beauty of modest dress, and of its biggest star – the Muslim woman, as it continues to shape the look of that woman.

-Over the last two years Celebration has seen new breath brought into it with a new team of a younger generation of women who are mentored by those before them.
-Celebration is more than just a fashion show, it's an evolution of womanhood.
-The new theme The Sealed Nectar represents the level of modesty Muslim women should aspire to live.
+Over the last ten years, The Sealed Nectar Fashion Show represents the level of modesty Muslim women should aspire to live.
 The show has evolved to encompass workshops that help women to grow from the inside out.
 Inner beauty and outer beauty is the essence of The Sealed Nectar.